-This date syrup for babies is the best natural sweetener that is so easy to make.
-The date syrup contains two ingredients: dates and water.
-It only takes one minute to blend this homemade date paste to naturally sweeten foods for your baby, toddler, or yourself.
+This date syrup for babies is the best natural sweetener that is so simple to make.
+Homemade date syrup for babies is a great way to naturally sweeten foods for your baby, toddler, or yourself.
 Anyone looking for healthy alternatives to sugar will love this naturally sweet syrup made from fresh dates.

 Refined sugar was a high food intolerance for me on my latest bioresonance food sensitivity test.
-When I ran out of my monk fruit and erythritol sweetener for myself, I wanted to find another natural sweetener.
-That’s when making a date syrup came to mind.
+When I ran out of my monk fruit and erythritol sweetener, I wanted to find another natural sweetener.
+That’s when making date syrup came to mind.

 I also wanted to make a date syrup for my toddler as I would like to avoid giving her refined sugar as much as possible.
-She has had bites of sweet treats when out with friends, but I have not given her any refined sugar at home.
+She has had bites of sweet treats and ice cream with friends, but I have not given her any refined sugar at home.

 Instead, I use bananas which she loves to sweeten this banana oatmeal for babies that she has for breakfast almost every morning.
 While bananas are great, I also wanted to be able to sweeten other recipes for her, so I decided to try making a simple date syrup for babies.